- Published on

 2. Developer Tooling & Automation (The Game Changer)

-Lightning-Fast CI: The 2-Minute Rule
+Lightning-Fast CI: The Sub-5-Minute Rule

 # Example optimized CI pipeline